William Brunton: Career

-In 1790 he commenced work in the fitting shops of the cotton mills at New Lanark built by David Dale and Sir Richard Arkwright.

-In 1796, he migrated south to Birmingham, being attracted by the fame of the Soho Foundry, obtaining employment with Boulton and Watt.
-He remained at Soho until he was made foreman and superintendent of the engine manufactory.
-Still only twenty-one, he would be sent alone to rectify problems on customers premises.
+In 1790 Brunton began work in the fitting shops of the cotton mills at New Lanark.
+In 1796, he moved south to Birmingham, employed Boulton and Watt at the Soho Foundry.
+He became foreman and superintendent of the engine manufactory there.
+At age 21, he carried out onsite maintenance for clients.

-Leaving Soho in 1808 he joined the Butterley Works of Benjamin Outram and William Jessop, and being deputed to represent his master in many important missions he made the acquaintance of John Rennie, Thomas Telford, and other eminent engineers.

-In 1815 he returned to Birmingham, having become a partner in and the mechanical manager of the Eagle Foundry, where he remained ten years, during which time he designed and executed a great variety of important works.
+Leaving Soho.
+Brunton in 1808 joined the Butterley Works of Benjamin Outram and William Jessop.
+He met John Rennie, Thomas Telford and other eminent engineers.
+In 1815 he returned to Birmingham, as a partner, mechanical manager at the Eagle Foundry, where he remained for ten years.

-From 1825 to 1835 he appears to have been practising in London as a civil engineer.
-In 1832, with Henry Habberley Price, he proposed a 'Bristol and London Railway' at an estimated cost of £2.5m but sufficient financial support was not forthcoming.
-Quitting the metropolis in 1935 he took a share in the Cwmafan Tin Works, Glamorganshire, where he erected copper smelting furnaces and rolling mills.
-He became connected with the Maesteg Works in the same county, and with a brewery at Neath in 1838; here a total failure ensued, and the savings of his life were lost.
+From 1825 to 1835 Brunton appears to have been practising in London as a civil engineer.
+In 1832, with Henry Habberley Price, he proposed a Bristol and London Railway, at an estimated cost of £2.5 million, but financial support was lacking.
+Quitting London in 1835 he took a share in the Cwmafan Tin Works, Glamorganshire, where he erected copper smelting furnaces and rolling mills.
+He became connected with the Maesteg Works in the same county, and with a brewery at Neath in 1838; here a total failure ensued, and he lost his savings.